oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 ---
 layout: blog_post
-title: ""
+title: "Tutorial: Develop Apps with Secure WebSockets in Java"
-author:
+author: jimena-garbarino
-description: ""
+description: "This tutorial shows you how to develop an application with Spring Boot and WebSockets, then secure them with Okta."
-tags: []
+tags: [java, websockets, spring, stomp, messaging]
 tweets:
-- ""
+- "Want to learn how to develop a secure app with @springboot and WebSockets?
+This tutorial is for you!"
-- ""
+- "Use Java, Spring, and JavaScript to develop a secure musical app that leverages WebSockets."
-- ""
+- "In this tutorial, you'll build a Spring Boot app and a JavaScript client that communicate with one another via WebSockets."
-image:
+image: blog/featured/okta-java-tile-books-mouse.jpg
 ---

 WebSockets is a modern transport layer technology that establishes a two-way communication channel between a client and a server, perfect for low-latency, high-frequency interactions.
-Websockets tend to be used in collaborative, real-time or event-driven applications, where traditional client-server request-response architecture or long polling would not satisfy requirements.
-Use cases include stock trading and shared dashboard applications .
+WebSockets tend to be used in collaborative, real-time or event-driven applications, where traditional client-server request-response architecture or long polling would not satisfy requirements.
+Use cases include stock trading and shared dashboard applications.

 In this tutorial, I'll give you a quick overview of the WebSockets protocol and how it handles messages with STOMP.
-Then you'll create an application that uses the WebSockets API to configure a Java/Spring Boot message broker, and authenticate a JavaScript STOMP client during the WebSocket handshake.
+Then you'll create an application that uses the WebSockets API to configure a Java/Spring Boot message broker and authenticate a JavaScript STOMP client during the WebSocket handshake.
 We'll add some nifty helper frameworks, so the application is actually cool and plays music loops, and also use Okta for authentication and access tokens, rather than building it ourselves.

 ## The WebSocket Protocol and HTTP

-The WebSocket protocol, defined in [**RFC 6455**](https://tools.ietf.org/html/rfc6455), consists of an opening **handshake**, followed by basic message framing, all over TCP.
-Although it is not HTTP,  Websockets works over HTTP and  begins with a client HTTP request with an `Upgrade` header to switch to the WebSocket protocol:
+The WebSocket protocol, defined in [RFC 6455](https://tools.ietf.org/html/rfc6455), consists of an opening **handshake**, followed by basic message framing, all over TCP.
+Although it is not HTTP, WebSockets works over HTTP and  begins with a client HTTP request with an `Upgrade` header to switch to the WebSocket protocol:

 ```
 GET /chat HTTP/1.1